Structure and Format

 - A logo or photo can be added to increase the level at which the document is aesthetically pleasing and interesting.

-- Your content section should include the following headings: Education, Skills, and Experience.
+- Your content section should include the following headings: Skills, Education, and Experience.

-- Include skills that employers are searching for: communication, team-building, incredible work ethic, and passion for the field.
+- Include the skills that employers are searching for: communication, team-building, incredible work ethic, and passion for the field.